vovkos/protolesshooks/README.rst

 Abstract
 --------

-The ``protolesshooks`` library provides a thunking engine with support for function exit hooks and SEH-x64 exception hooks which works *without* information about the *target functions prototypes*.
+The ``protolesshooks`` library provides a hooking engine which works *without* information about *target functions prototypes*.

 This code is intended for use in the upcoming **API Spy** plugin for `IO Ninja <https://ioninja.com>`__; API Spy is going to be an advanced cross-platform alternative for ``ltrace``.

 Overview
 --------

-The general idea of **API hooking** is to intercept calls to system or 3rd-party libraries and redirect those calls through your *spy* functions, also known as *hooks*.
-Hooking is essential in reverse-engineering and many other non-trivial debugging scenarios.
-Depending on the chosen hooking method, hooks may allow you to:
+The idea of **API hooking** is to intercept calls to system or 3rd-party libraries and redirect those through your *spy functions*, also known as *hooks*.
+Hooking is often required in reverse-engineering and many other non-trivial debugging scenarios.
+Depending on the chosen hooking method, with hooks you can:

 1. Display API function names called by the process;
 2. Measure the time of each call;
 3. Build a call-graph;
 4. Inspect/modify function call arguments;
-5. Inspect/modify return values.
+5. Inspect/modify return values;
+6. Block the target function completely.

-Most hooking-related libraries, frameworks, and articles focus on *injection techniques*, i.e., the details of modifying the process' memory in order to make your hook called every time the process invokes the original function.
-Once this task is accomplished, the problem is deemed to be solved -- your hook can now proxy-call the original function, pass its return value back to the caller, and perform logging/argument/retval modification as necessary.
+Most hooking-related libraries, frameworks, and articles focus on *injection techniques*, i.e., the details of making your hook getting called every time before the original function.
+Once this task is accomplished, the problem is deemed to be solved -- your hook can now *proxy-call* the original function, pass its return value back to the caller, and perform logging/argument/retval modification as necessary.

-The problem here, however, is that without the full knowledge of *target function prototypes* you can't proxy-call!
-It's easy to jump directly to the original function, yes -- and it allows creating a planar list of API calls (i.e. the capability (1) of the list above).
+The problem here, however, is that without *target function prototypes* you **can't proxy-call**!
+Yes, it's easy to jump directly to the original function (thus achieving the capability (1) of the list above).
 But for (2), (3), and (5) your hook needs to *gain control back after return* from the target function -- which is trivial with the knowledge of target function prototypes, and quite challenging without.

-Not to state the obvious, but to encode prototypes for *all* the library calls in a process is nearly impossible -- there could be hundreds of different API calls, and some of those may be undocumented.
+	Not to state the obvious, but to encode prototypes for *all* the library calls in a process is nearly impossible -- there could be hundreds of different API calls, and many of those may be undocumented.

 The ``protolesshooks`` library provides return-hijacking thunks which work *without* the knowledge of target functions prototypes.
 This makes it possible, for example, to enumerare and intercept *all shared libraries* in a process, gain a bird's-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.